 Together, Bekele and Rasdell provide an artistic experience that helps sew together thousands of years of common history and belief that leads right to the present day.

 The personal mission of Marianne Glick, one of Central Indiana’s most renowned and beloved artists, is to ignite, inspire and direct energy for positive action.
 Her paintings allow her to colorfully express her mission and bring joy to those who view them.

-This most recent exhibit is inspired by her love of ’80s music and the impact it has had on her.
-Included in this group are “River of Dreams” by Billy Joel, “Walking in Memphis” by Marc Cohn as well as “Mardi Gras,” “Cool, Cool River” and “Slip Slidin’ Away,” all by Paul Simon.
+This most recent exhibit was inspired by her love of ’80s music and the impact it has had on her.
+Included in this group were “River of Dreams” by Billy Joel, “Walking in Memphis” by Marc Cohn as well as “Mardi Gras,” “Cool, Cool River” and “Slip Slidin’ Away,” all by Paul Simon.

 Mixed Media by Claudia Labin and sculpture by Irwin Labin

 Evolution is all about the ins and outs, the circling back, and the spirals we drive ourselves into and dig ourselves back out of again.
 It is all about deep shadows punctuated by bursts of lights, always striving and delving further into the no man’s land of unknown territory.